MineExplorer/BlockEngine/README.md

 ### Support for both Minecraft 1.11 and 1.16
 The library is aimed to support both modern and legacy Inner Core versions and provides tools to add reverse compatibility in mods.
 *WorldRegion* class has reverse compatibility for new *BlockSource* methods.
-It reproduces theit functionality on legacy version or adds plugs if its not possible.
+It reproduces their functionality on legacy version or adds plugs if it isn't possible.
 Some item ids were changed in new version of Minecraft.
 You can use **IDConverter** module to get numeric item id and data from new string id depending on the game version.

 ## Mods which uses BlockEngine library